User Roles

 To complete the Superintendent Designation, the superintendent must complete both the Test Security Agreement and the Test Security Affidavit.

 The primary LEA ELPAC coordinator must be assigned no later than April 1.
 The primary LEA CAASPP coordinator must be assigned by July 1.
-For support in designating the superintendent, contact CalTAC by phone at 800-955-2954 or by email at caltac@ets.org.
+If there is no LEA coordinator assigned for a testing program, then the superintendent is assigned the role of LEA [CAASPP or ELPAC] Coordinator by default until another user is assigned the role specifically.

 The superintendent’s role is also responsible for adding the technology director and the special education director.
 While the addition of the technology director and the special education director is not mandatory, having these individuals identified in TOMS will allow for the appropriate personnel to receive communications regarding their respective areas.
 For directions on how to add or edit user roles for technology director and special education director, refer to Add, Edit, or Delete Contact.